parkjunkil/ChargeDIFF/README.md

 ## Generate Inorganic Structures

 Create a folder to store the generated structures.
 The following example assumes a case of storing structures in the folder named `./sample`.
 This would generate .cif (structure-only file) and .vasp (structure + charge density) files, respectively.
+(Depends on the system size, this could take several seconds to minutes)
 ```
 mkdir ./sample